derek73/python-nameparser/docs/customize.rst

     ]>

-If you'd prefer new instances to have their own config values, you can pass ``None`` as the second argument (or ``constant`` keyword argument) when instantiating ``HumanName``.
+If you'd prefer new instances to have their own config values, one shortcut is to pass ``None`` as the second argument (or ``constant`` keyword argument) when instantiating ``HumanName``.
 Each instance always has a ``C`` attribute, but if you didn't pass something falsey to the ``constants`` argument then it's a